 - Transplant means your child has an operation to put a donated kidney inside them.
 This kidney should perform normal kidney functions, but without medication the body will recognise the transplanted kidney as an invader and attack the kidney, a process known as rejection.
 Medications to stop kidney rejection (immune system blockers or “immunosuppressants”) have to be taken every day for as long as the transplanted kidney is working.
-Usually your child’s own kidneys do not have to be removed, the transplant kidney goes in a different place inside the body need to go onto dialysis until another transplant is an option.
+Usually your child’s own kidneys do not have to be removed, the transplant kidney goes in a different place inside the body.

 Which is the best treatment and why?

 For most children, kidney transplant is the best treatment for their health, growth, learning and lifestyle.

 Going straight to transplant without time on dialysis is considered the best option if possible.
 However for many reasons it is often not possible (e.g. the child is too small, some types of kidney disease, bladder issues needing to be fixed first and late diagnosis of kidney failure).